hypnotie/ql-delivery/README.md

 # QL Delivery

-Web application where users can order food delivery
+Web application where users can order food delivery.

 ## Installation and Setup Instructions